MariaChrysafis/CompetitiveProgramming/readme.md

 See [here](https://codeforces.com/contests/with/olympia).
 As of the time of writing, I am Codeforces Expert rank.

 ## LeetCode Contest Scores
 See [here](https://leetcode.com/passionFruitFlower/) for my LeetCode profile.
-As of the time of writing, I am LeetCode Knight.
+As of the time of writing, I am LeetCode Guardian.

 ## Codechef
 See [here](https://www.codechef.com/users/airamc) for my CodeChef profile.
 As of time of writing, I am 5 stars.